brandur/sorg/content/drafts/redis-cluster.md

 ## The limits of operation (#limits)

-### The single-threaded model (#single-threaded)

-It's made somewhat more impressive when you know that Redis is for all practical purposes a single-threaded system.
-This is a design that's baked deeply into its architecture in that handling one operation at time is also how it guarantees that each is performed atomically and free of conflict from other operations.
-If you log into a Redis node operating near capacity, you'll see one CPU totally saturated, and the rest essentially totally idle.

-TODO: Diagram on Redis blocking
+Before replacing a system, it's worth understanding the cause and effect that led to the only one starting to fail.

+A property of Redis that's worth understanding is that it's a single threaded program.
+This isn't _strictly_ true anymore because background threads handle some operations like object deletion, but it's spiritually true in that all executing operations block on access to a single flow control point.
+It's relatively easy to understand how this came about too -- Redis' guarantee around the atomicity of any given operation (be it a single command, `MULTI`, or `EXEC`) stems from the fact that it's only executing one of the them at a time.
+Even so, there are some obvious parallelism opportunities, and [notes in the FAQ][threaded] suggest that the intention is to start investigating a more threaded design beyond 4.0.

+Redis' single-threaded model was indeed our bottleneck.
+You could log onto the original node and see a single core pegged at 100% usage.

 ### Intersecting failures (#intersecting-failures)

-This model worked well for a long time in large part because Redis happens to degrade quite gracefully -- as a box starts to brush up against its maximum capacity, the vast majority of operations still complete successfully.
-A few will fail or block longer than expected, but we'd configured clients with low connect and read timeouts (~0.1 seconds), so most of the time even in the event of a problem, they'd fail open and continue serving the request with no ill effect.

-Once in a while, Redis would find itself in a particularly bad spot, and produce a spike of failed operations.
-Even when this wasn't the case, we could still see the ambient error level climbing slowly as months passed and traffic increased.

-Even during an error spike, we were still fine most of the time -- the stack would fail open and users wouldn't notice.
-The real problem occurred only during the intersection of two unusual events where Redis was shedding operations _and_ we had a user throwing traffic our way far above normal levels.

-In the beginning the latter was relatively rare -- you'd see the occasional script run awry and we'd shed most of the traffic by responding with `429 Too many requests`, but as your userbase grows, you get to a point where you see this kind of thing more often -- eventually _somebody_ is doing it almost all the time.

-So the likelihood of that intersection of failures eventually became reasonably high -- if Redis got itself into trouble, we had to rely on luck alone that we didn't have someone hitting us with too much traffic.
-That was obviously untenable, so we started a project to scale the system our horizontally.
-Redis Cluster was a natural choice -- the entire system was already heavily Redis-based (the data structures built into Redis lend themselves particularly well to rate limiting operations), and AWS had built-in support for it through ElastiCache.
+Even operating right at maximum capacity, we found Redis to degrade quite gracefully.
+The main manifestation was an increased rate of baseline connectivity errors as observed from the nodes talking to Redis -- in order to be tolerant of a malfunctioning Redis they were constrained with aggressive connect and read timeouts (~0.1 seconds), and couldn't establish a connection of execute an operation within that time when dealing with a overstrained target host.

+Although not optimal, this situation was mostly okay.
+The real problem came in when we were targeted with a major spike of illegitimate traffic (i.e., an order of magnitude or more over allowed limits) from a _legitimate_ user who could authenticate successfully and run an expensive database operation.
+That's _expensive_ in the relative sense -- even returning a set of objects from a list endpoint is far more expensive than denying the request with a `401` because its authentication wasn't valid, or a `429` because it's over limit.

+These traffics spikes would lead to a proportional increase in error rate, and much of that traffic would be allowed through because the rate limiters defaulted to allowing the request given an error condition.
+That would put increased pressure on our backend database, and when it's overloaded it doesn't fail as gracefully as Redis, and is prone to partitions becoming inoperable and timing out a sizable number of the requests made to them.

 ## Redis Cluster's sharding model (#sharding)

 A core design value of Redis is speed, and Redis Cluster is structured so as not to compromise that.
-Unlike many other distributed models, nodes in a Redis Cluster aren't generally talking to each other to build consensus on the result of an operation, and instead look a lot more like a set of independent Redis' sharing a workload by divvying up the total space of possible work.
+Unlike many other distributed models, operations in Redis Cluster aren't confirming on multiple nodes before reporting a success, and instead look a lot more like a set of independent Redis' sharing a workload by divvying up the total space of possible work.
+This sacrifices availability in favor of keeping operations fast -- indeed, the additional overhead of running an operation against a Redis Cluster is negligible compared to a standard Redis.

-In Redis Cluster, the total set of possible keys are divided into 16,384 _slots_, where a key's slot is calculated with a simple hashing function that all clients know ahead of time:
+The total set of possible keys are divided into 16,384 _slots_.
+A key's slot is calculated with a stable hashing function that all clients know how to do:

 ```
 HASH_SLOT = CRC16(key) mod 16384
 ```

-Each node in the cluster will handle some fraction of those total 16,384 slots, with the exact number depending on the number of nodes in the cluster.
-Nodes communicate with each other to coordinate partitioning and slot rebalancing (if need be).
+Each node in a cluster will handle some fraction of those total 16,384 slots, with the exact number depending on the number of nodes.
+Nodes within the cluster communicate with each other to coordinate slot distribution and rebalancing.

 TODO: Diagram of sharding model.

 A set of `CLUSTER` commands are available so that clients can query the cluster's state.
-For example, a common operation is to issue `CLUSTER LIST` (TODO: this might not be right) to get a list of nodes in the cluster and see see which slots are being handled by which nodes.
+For example, a common operation is to issue `CLUSTER NODES` to get a list of nodes in the cluster and see see which slots are being handled by which nodes.

+Clients use the `CLUSTER` family of commands to query a cluster's state.
+A common operation is `CLUSTER NODES` to get a mapping of slots to nodes, the result of which is generally cached locally as long as it stays fresh.

 TODO: Mappings example (get from Splunk)

 ### `MOVED` redirection (#moved)

-If a node receives a command for a key in a slot that it doesn't handle, it makes no attempt to forward that command to get a success, and instead tells the client to take care of it.
+If a node in a Redis Cluster receives a command for a key in a slot that it doesn't handle, it makes no attempt to forward that command to get a success, and instead tells the client to try again somewhere else.
 It sends back a `MOVED` response with the address of the node that can handle the operation:

 ```
 GET foo